dtcenter/METplus-Training/docs/modules/Environment/met_installation.rst

   grep -i error  met-9.1/make_test.log

 And, fortunately, we don't see any errors.
-If you received any errors in your make_test.log file or your installation did not go smoothly is some other aspect, please email met_help@ucar.edu with a description of the problem you experienced, and we will provide assistance.
+If you received any errors in your make_test.log file or your installation did not go smoothly in some other aspect, please email met_help@ucar.edu with a description of the problem you experienced, and we will provide assistance.
 This information is located on the MET website under `"User Support" <https://dtcenter.org/community-code/model-evaluation-tools-met/user-support>`_.
 Otherwise, congratulations on your successful installation of the MET package.

 Thank you for watching!